 Traveling with friends is nothing new but because of the confluence of demographics and economics, it’s a phenomenon that appears to be gaining popularity across all age groups.

-The travel industry has responded, too, with a proliferation of promotional offers for girlfriend getaways and mancations—and villas or other rental properties appropriate for stays by multiple couples or multiple families—to name just a few.
+The travel industry has responded, too, with a proliferation of promotional offers—including girlfriend getaways, mancations, and villa rental properties appropriate for stays by multiple couples or multiple families—to name just a few.

 A Harris Interactive survey found that, except for traveling with spouses or partners, friends are our preferred travel companions—-surprisingly, ranking higher than other blood relatives, such as children and parents.

 - About one-third (33 percent) of those surveyed, who had already taken a vacation in 2012 or were planning to take one, were doing so with friends.
 Even more (45 percent) said they would prefer to travel with their friends.

 - Only ten percent of the respondents said they preferred to travel solo.
 Another finding: Although both genders equally enjoy vacationing with friends, men were more likely to do so than women.

 Commissioned by Inspirato (a private luxury vacation club with properties around the world), the survey polled more than 2500 respondents in ten major cities across America.
 Although, the findings don’t shed light on WHY traveling with friends is on the rise, here are five possibilities:

 Why traveling with friends may be on the rise

 Duh, everyone doesn’t have a wife, husband or partner

 Although the survey found that spouses and partners are preferred travel companions, just over half (51 percent) of all Americans are married (a record low) and people are marrying at older ages (a median of 26.5 years for women and 28.7 for men).
 That leaves about half of the pool of potential travelers without spouses.
 Also, as people live longer, many widows and widowers are wanting to continue traveling into their 70s and 80s.